Male Infertility, Diagnosis & Treatment

 • General physical exam and medical history.
 This includes examining your genitals and questions about any inherited conditions, chronic health problems, sickness, injuries or surgeries that could affect fertility.
 The doctor will also ask about your sexual habits and about your sexual development during puberty.

 • Semen analysis.
 Semen is generally obtained by masturbating and ejaculating into a special container at the clinic in a private room.
-Your semen is then sent to a laboratory to measure the number of sperm present and look for any abnormalities in the shape (morphology) and movement (motility) of the sperm.
+Your semen is then examined in the laboratory to measure the number of sperm present and look for any abnormalities in the shape (morphology) and movement (motility) of the sperm.
 The lab will check your semen for signs of problems or infections.
 Often sperm counts change from one specimen to the next.
 In most cases, several semen analysis tests are done during a period of time to have accurate results.
-If the sperm analysis is normal, the doctor will start testing of your female partner before asking to do any more male infertility tests.
+If the sperm analysis is normal, the doctor will start testing the female partner before asking to do any more male infertility tests.

 The doctor may recommend other tests to help find the cause of infertility.

-• Transrectal ultrasound to check prostate.
-A small, lubricated wand is inserted into the rectum to check your prostate, and look for blockages of the tubes that carry semen (ejaculatory ducts and seminal vesicles).
+• Trans-rectal ultrasound to check the prostate.
+A small, lubricated sonde is inserted into the rectum to check your prostate, and look for blockages of the tubes that carry semen (ejaculatory ducts and seminal vesicles).

 • Post-ejaculation urinalysis.
 Sperm in your urine indicates that the sperm is going backward into the bladder instead of out of the penis during ejaculation (retrograde ejaculation).